IST356M001SP25/assignment-06-Joshelman29/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+In apicalls.py, we implemented four helper functions that handle external API requests: get_google_place_details() to retrieve place details and reviews using the Google Places API, and three Azure-based functions including get_azure_sentiment(), get_azure_key_phrase_extraction(), and get_azure_named_entity_recognition().
+These functions are used to analyze the sentiment, extract key phrases, and detect named entities in the review text.
+In assignment_etl.py, we first created reviews_step() function which takes a list of Google Place IDs, calls the Google API to fetch reviews, and flattens them into a structured DataFrame, saving it as reviews.csv.
+The second function, sentiment_step(), processes these reviews by calling the Azure sentiment API for each review, normalizing the results at the sentence level, and writing them to reviews_sentiment_by_sentence.csv.
+The final function, entity_extraction_step(), uses the Azure entity recognition API to extract named entities from each sentence and stores the output in reviews_sentiment_by_sentence_with_entities.csv.
+The code difficulty level is hard and one test failed.